marmelroy/PhoneNumberKit/README.md

 $ brew install carthage
 ```

-To integrate Localize-Swift into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate PhoneNumberKit into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "marmelroy/PhoneNumberKit"